July 3, 2019

 During training, provide managers with a checklist (read more on this in the next section), guidance on key talking points, or tools to help them onboard their new hires.
 For example, managers can use a technology tool to learn their employees’ communication styles.

-When onboarding new hires, managers will benefit tremendously from a checklist that is company wide, as well as department-specific.
+When welcoming new hires, managers will benefit tremendously from an employee onboarding checklist that is company-wide, as well as department-specific.

 There are many tasks, like requesting technology or setting up a new hire’s desk, that apply to all employees.
 There are also specific onboarding tasks for each department – like meeting key people (such as the new hire’s buddy, or their point of contact for expenses), and learning department technology and language.
 The checklist should also define the part a manager plays during employee onboarding.

-Here are some suggestions for what to include in a manager’s checklist for employee onboarding:
+Here are some suggestions for what to include in a manager’s employee onboarding checklist:

 Jill is an Employee Engagement and Culture Specialist for the People and Culture team at Ceridian.
 She is passionate about ensuring that our newest Ceridianites have the best possible experience globally.
 She is an enthusiastic supporter of our employee-driven charity, Ceridian Cares.View Collection